AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/development-tool.md

 1. Review the __Asset Compute profile definition__ text area
     + The `worker` key defines the URL to the deployed Asset Compute worker
     + The `name` key defines the name of the rendition to generate
-    + Other key/values can be provided in this JSON object, and will be available in the worker under the `rendition.instructions` object
+    + Other key/values can be provided in this JSON object, and are available in the worker under the `rendition.instructions` object
         + Optionally add values for `size`, `contrast` and `brightness`:

             ```json